-Identified negative effect/issue Mitigation Flooding Direct Impact Within urban areas Council's Engineering Standards consider that attenuation of discharges up Urban catchments create a greater amount of impervious to the 100-year event should be no more than the pre-development condition.
-This allows for coverage (such as roads, roofs and paved areas) than protection of the receiving environment from potential erosion and flooding.
-The attenuation of would be seen in the natural environment.
-Runoff is runoff allows for flooding to be controlled locally, within the specific device. generated quicker from paved areas and can result in Online tools are being developed to enable better planning around problem areas such as overland flow paths and localised flooding, which can overland flow paths. damage property and increase the risk to life.
+Mitigation Within urban areas Council's Engineering Standards consider that attenuation of discharges up to the 100-year event should be no more than the pre-development condition.
+This allows for protection of the receiving environment from potential erosion and flooding.
+The attenuation of runoff allows for flooding to be controlled locally, within the specific device.
+Online tools are being developed to enable better planning around problem areas such as overland flow paths.
 It should be acknowledged here that effects of Climate Change on the district's weather patterns can result in a reduced LoS delivered by the older parts of the stormwater network.
 Although these systems will be upgraded over time, priority will be given to areas where flooding as a result of capacity issues impacts upon property or life.
-Network Resilience and Capacity not supported by a The historical focus on grey infrastructure has enabled systems that have high flow outlets to holistic design the receiving environment, are less likely to return water to ground and are less robust.
-In the Historical focus on grey infrastructure has not gained the long term, continuing this philosophy will negatively impact on the capacity for aquifers to district the potential advantages of water sensitive recharge and the catchments to be resilient under increasing hydrologically challenging times. design There is now a focus on green infrastructure and water sensitive design.
-Stormwater Infiltration This is believed to be a common problem throughout the district.
-Increased loading on the Studies of the stormwater network in Dargaville and wastewater system has the negative effect of overloading wastewater treatment facilities, which Mangawhai have found stormwater leaking into the in turn can result in increased discharges to the receiving environment.
-Not only does this wastewater system reduce the efficiency of the treatment facility, it can also increase pathogens and other contaminant levels within the receiving environment.
+The historical focus on grey infrastructure has enabled systems that have high flow outlets to the receiving environment, are less likely to return water to ground and are less robust.
+In the long term, continuing this philosophy will negatively impact on the capacity for aquifers to recharge and the catchments to be resilient under increasing hydrologically challenging times.
+There is now a focus on green infrastructure and water sensitive design.
+This is believed to be a common problem throughout the district.
+Increased loading on the wastewater system has the negative effect of overloading wastewater treatment facilities, which in turn can result in increased discharges to the receiving environment.
+Not only does this reduce the efficiency of the treatment facility, it can also increase pathogens and other contaminant levels within the receiving environment.
 Aging infrastructure particularly in Dargaville is due to long term under investment.
 The problem has been identified as originating from both the public and private stormwater systems.
 A robust renewals program is planned.
-Infrastructure not maintained to the correct standard A robust maintenance schedule is being developed with the maintenance contractor and asset Base infrastructure maintenance and renewals has been management improvements are set to allow clarity on ownership and responsibility of core under resources leaving capacity and resilience issues. assets and green infrastructure assets
+A robust maintenance schedule is being developed with the maintenance contractor and asset management improvements are set to allow clarity on ownership and responsibility of core